mit-han-lab/Block-Sparse-Attention/README.md

 ### Dense & Streaming Hybrid Speedup

-[Duo Attention](https://github.com/mit-han-lab/duo-attention) introduces a hybrid mask scenario, where half of the attention heads utilize a dense mask and the other half employ a streaming mask.
-This pattern is also proved to be an accurate approach for LLMs inference.

 <div align=center><img src="assets/StreamingHybridSpeedUpRatio.jpeg"></div>

-The graph above demonstrates the performance of our kernel for this specified workload.
+The graph above demonstrates the performance of our kernel for a hybrid mask scenario, where half of the attention heads utilize a dense mask and the other half employ a streaming mask.
 For token-level streaming masks, we allocate 64 sink tokens and 256 local tokens.
 For block-level streaming masks, we allocate 1 sink block and 3 local blocks, with each block consisting of 128 tokens.
 Speedup results were measured on an A100 GPU, using dense FlashAttention2 as the baseline, with a head dimension of 128, 32 attention heads, and a batch size of 1.

 ## Installation